 causes Perl to check the syntax of the program and then exit without executing it.
-Actually, it will execute BEGIN, UNITCHECK, CHECK, and use blocks, because these are considered as occurring outside the execution of your program.
+Actually, it will execute and BEGIN, UNITCHECK, or CHECK blocks and any use statements: these are considered as occurring outside the execution of your program.
 INIT and END blocks, however, will be skipped.